eberharf/cfl/docs/source/SETUP.md

 where `cfl-env` can be replaced with any name of your choice.

-This will create a fresh environment, named `cfl-env` that contains the version of Python we specify (`cfl` was developed with Python 3.8)
+This will create a fresh environment, named `cfl-env`, that contains the version of Python we specified (`cfl` was developed with Python 3.8, so we're using that).

 Then activate the environment: